TillerHQ/node-edit-google-spreadsheet/README.md

 ##### spreadsheet.`raw`

-The raw data recieved from Google when enumerating the spreedsheet and worksheet lists, *which are triggered when searching for IDs*.
+The raw data received from Google when enumerating the spreedsheet and worksheet lists, *which are triggered when searching for IDs*.
 In order to see this array of all spreadsheets (`raw.spreadsheets`) the `spreadsheetName` option must be used.
 Similarly for worksheets (`raw.worksheets`), the `worksheetName` options must be used.

 #### Options